Aquilent/devsecops-example-helloworld/doc/Install.md

-1. Run the cloud-formation script in [network/shared](../cloud-formation/network/shared) using the listed [policy](../cloud-formation/network/shared/default-stack-policy.json) Pass a value to parameters:
+1. Run the cloud-formation script in [network/shared](../cloud-formation/network/shared) using the listed [policy](../cloud-formation/network/shared/default-stack-policy.json)
-   - `CIDRBlock`.
-CIDR block for the VPC, e.g. `172.27.0.0/16`.
-      The block needs to be large enough to support 4 subnets.
 2. Run the cloud-formation script in [security/shared](../cloud-formation/security/shared) using the listed [policy](../cloud-formation/security/shared/default-stack-policy.json)